 At the conclusion of class you will have completed several of the major construction steps required to assemble your Pygmy kayak, but you will still have some work to do before you can start paddling.
 It is suggested that you have an indoor or covered work space available to complete the final steps of construction.
 You will likely have gained all the skill and confidence you will need to complete construction of your boat without further assistance.
 However, if you do have questions while working at home our expert construction advisers are available to assist you by phone or e-mail.
 Please do not hesitate to call us with questions.
 (360) 385-6143.
 We encourage it.

 At the time of registration, a deposit of $200 will be charged (unless otherwise noted).
 This deposit is non-refundable and non-transferrable.
-Approximately 8 weeks prior to the class start date, the remainder of the tuition and boat kit fees will be charged.
+Approximately 8 weeks prior to the class start date, the remainder of the tuition and boat kit fees, plus shipping if applicable will be charged.
 For classes outside of Port Townsend, kits will need to be shipped well in advance so they can be prepped for the class.

 If You Need to Cancel:

 Please notify us right away if you need to cancel.
 If you cancel, your class tuition will be refunded minus the $200 deposit.
-We will also refund the price of your kit purchase at any time before we have started gluing your panels together (usually about two-four weeks prior to the class, depending on the location of the class).
+We will also refund the price of your kit purchase at any time before we have started gluing your panels together (usually about two to four weeks prior to the class, depending on the location of the class).
 After we have started gluing your kit together we will not refund your kit price.
 You are, of course, welcome to come and pick up your kit and the full-length panels.
-If we have shipped your kit to another location for a class you may either pick up the kit there or you can pay the return shipping fee plus a $75 re-box fee.
+If we have shipped your kit to another location for a class you may either pick up the kit there or, if they have not yet started gluing the kit together, you can pay the return shipping fee plus a $75 re-box fee.

 If We Need to Cancel: